REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Introduction

-\textbf{REVEAL-Bench.} We pioneer the first reasoning-based and explainable dataset for AI-generated image detection.
-Unlike prior datasets that offer only post-hoc explanations, REVEAL-Bench is uniquely structured around expert-grounded, verifiable forensic evidence that embeds an explicit chain-of-evidence following a systematic evidence-then-reasoning paradigm.
+In summary, our key contributions are threefold: \begin{itemize} \item We introduce REVEAL-Bench, a reasoning-enhanced dataset for explainable AI-generated image detection.
+Unlike prior detection datasets that rely on post-hoc explanations, REVEAL-Bench is structured around expert-grounded and verifiable forensic evidence, integrating an explicit chain-of-evidence under an evidence-then-reasoning paradigm.

-\textbf{REVEAL Framework.} We introduce the REVEAL Framework, a progressive two-stage training paradigm designed to instill standardized and explainable reasoning in multimodal LLMs.
-Its core, R-GRPO, optimizes the MLLM to perform logical synthesis for forensic evidence, jointly enhancing accuracy, reasoning consistency, and generalization.
+\item We propose the REVEAL framework, a novel progressive two-stage training paradigm that instills standardized and evidence-grounded reasoning in MLLMs.
+Its core component, R-GRPO, optimizes the evidence synthesis capability of MLLMs to jointly improve detection accuracy, cross-domain generalization, and explanation faithfulness.

-\textbf{Empirical Performance.} Our approach achieves superior detection accuracy, generalization, and explanation fidelity, benchmarking a new state of the art for reasoning-based forensic research.
+\item Our approach achieves stronger detection performance, improved generalization, and higher explanation fidelity, establishing a new state of the art for evidence-grounded reasoning in image forensics.